kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. The sidecar detects the `BucketContent` object and calls the _GrantAccess()_ rpc to the driver, returing a set of credentials for accessing the bucket.
 1. The sidecar writes the credentials and endpoint information to a Secret in its namespace, with an owner reference to the BucketContent.
 1. The COSI controller copies the sidecar's secret to the `Bucket`'s namespace.
+1. The COSI controller adds a finalizer to the `BucketContent`, `Bucket`, and app secret.
+1. The COSI controller sets owner references on the `Bucket` and secret.
+Note: the `BucketContent` being cluster-scoped does not have an owner reference.
 1. The workflow ingests the Secret to begin operation.

 #### Revoke Access

 1. The user deletes the `Bucket`, which blocks until revoke operations complete.
-2. The COSI controller detects the update and deletes the `BucketContent`, which also blocks until backend revoke operations complete.
+1. The COSI controller detects the update and deletes the `BucketContent`, which also blocks until backend revoke operations complete.
-3. The sidecar detects the `BucketContent` update and invokes the _RevokeAccess()_ rpc method.
+1. The sidecar detects the `BucketContent` update and invokes the _RevokeAccess()_ rpc method.
-4. The driver terminates the access for the associated credentials.
+1. The driver removes access for the associated credentials.
-5. The sidecar removes the finalizer from and deletes its Secret.
+1. The sidecar removes the finalizer from and deletes its Secret.
+1. The sidecar sets the `BucketContent`'s status to indicate the revoke occurred.
+1. The COSI controller deletes the `BucketContent` and app secret.
-6. The COSI controller removes the finalizer from the `Bucket`,  allowing it and the app Secret to be garbage collected.
+1. The COSI controller removes the `Bucket`, app secret, and `BucketContent` finalizers so they are garbage collected.

 ### Static Buckets